INSIDER SUBSCRIPTION

 REGISTRY REDACTED

-We compiled and sent Ten Questions to AKC regarding new registration rules and policies that represent an escalating pattern of disregard for show breeders, purebred dogs, and the stud book.
+We sent Ten Questions to AKC regarding new registration rules that represent an escalating pattern of disregard for show breeders, purebred dogs, and the stud book.

 Registrations are down, plummeting like the stock market.
 More than 50% in the last 15 years but over the last six months, we estimate the rate of decline has nearly doubled!
 Is that just the economy or is it that breeders are turning to more customer-oriented registries?